A longtime fixture on Jamaica Avenue just off Crescent Street, I'm still looking for more background.

 |Because the above image was so large, I have added closeups of the murals at the back of the room on the left and right.|

 Thanks to Carol Sieranski Matteo, who submitted this image taken on her wedding day with husband Michael in 1959.
 Note the street address, 814 Jamaica Avenue on the glass.
+On the right, a marketing post card of the interior from the same era.

 John Weismantel died in 1938, and his wife in 1943, but the family continued on.
 Peter Stango and Rod Maggio both brought to my attention that the place became Mickey Alan's Showboat (Rod supplied the 1982 menu.)
 Rod further tipped me off that Mickey (real name Alagna) was close with Floyd Patterson, the champion boxer.
 I subsequently have heard from Mickey's daughter,Mary Alagna.
 She explained that Mickey was a boxer who had his career cut short by injury, but he met Floyd Patterson at Greenwood Lake in the